dylan-lang/opendylan/documentation/building-with-duim/source/commands.rst

 how to re-implement the menu system of the task list manager as a set of command tables.
 It does not provide a complete copy of all the source code necessary to implement the task list manager.
-For a complete copy of the code, please refer to `See Source Code For The Task List Manager <source.htm#77017>`_.
+For a complete copy of the code, please refer to `Source Code For The Task List Manager <source.htm#77017>`_.
 To load the code into the environment, choose *Tools > Open Example Project* from any window in the environment, and load the Task List 2 project from the Documentation